kasir-barati/nahj-al-balagha/README.md

 # Intro

-You can find the introductory explanation in the [intro.md](./intro.md) file.
+You can find the introductory explanation in the [intro](./intro.md).
 It contains a very quick run over why we are doing this.

 # Speeches